FilipSokic/nginx-2420/assignment3.md

 ## Step 4: Create Project Directory

-Create a new directory for your project:
+Create a new directory for your project (you can name it whatever you like):

  `sudo mkdir -p /web/html/nginx-2420`